martin726/f22_soci301_syllabus/Syllabus/general_components/mental_health.md

 ## Mental health

 Being a university student is stressful and can negatively impact mental health.
-The [WildCat Counseling Center](https://www.csuchico.edu/counseling/) offers free counseling services to regularly enrolled students at California State University, Chico.
+The [WellCat Counseling Center](https://www.csuchico.edu/counseling/) offers free counseling services to regularly enrolled students at California State University, Chico.
 There are a wide variety of reasons students seek counseling:

 - Resolving personal problems or conflicts.
 - Seeking clarification and support in making important life decisions.